Josephine Beall Willson Bruce: Writings and Speeches

-This article was published on August 1915 in The Crisis, the official magazine of the National Association for the Advancement of Colored People.
+This article was published in August 1915 in The Crisis, the official magazine of the National Association for the Advancement of Colored People.
 Writing as Mrs. B. K. Bruce, Josephine traced the origin of the national club movement among colored women to Josephine St. Pierre Ruffin's call for a meeting among suffragette women.
 Consecutive conventions after that led the National Federation of Colored Women and the National League of Colored Women to merge, forming the National Association of Colored Women.
 She called the organization a “social service not alone for colored people but for humanity”.
-Over 400 delegates attended these conventions, she said, coming from “from the East the West, the North and the South”.
+Over 400 delegates attended these conventions, she said, coming "from the East the West, the North and the South".